• Skip to primary navigation

 Not-So-Secret #4: Freshly Grated Cheese

 This definitely isn't much of a secret.
 But you'd be surprised how many people still use pre-shredded cheese to make their macaroni and cheese!
 It's so much faster, but pre-shredded cheese is often coated with cellulose (wood pulp!) to prevent it from sticking together, which dries it out significantly.
 This dryness will then translate into your dishes, which we definitely don't want.
-For this baked macaroni and cheese, you should definitely buy your cheese in blocks and grate it yourself to keep the sauce nice and creamy.
-It's an extra step, but makes a huge difference!

-A spoon serving southern baked mac and cheese
+southern baked Mac and cheese

 What milk is best for mac and cheese?

 For me, evaporated milk is the way to go.
-Making southern baked mac and cheese with evaporated milk is second nature to me.
+Making old fashioned baked mac and cheese with evaporated milk is second nature to me.
 And I think it produces the creamiest results!
-Evaporated milk also works with the egg to create that custard filling that I just love.
-Here's everything else you'll need:

 Southern Baked Mac and Cheese Ingredients

-• butter - I use salted, but you can use either salted or unsalted and adjust your seasonings accordingly.
+• butter - I use salted, but you can use either salted or unsalted butter and adjust your seasonings accordingly.

 • salt - you can adjust the amount of salt to your taste, along with the seasonings below, before adding your egg.
+That way to you end up with too much salt.

 • cajun or creole seasoning - I like the flavor boost from creole seasoning in this southern baked mac and cheese, especially with the blend of cheeses.
 I like Tony Chachere's.
+If you don't have any, you can substitute a half teaspoon each of garlic powder, onion powder, and cayenne pepper.

 • egg - beaten well.